Academic and Student Services

 Third-Party Study Abroad Programs

-Students can study abroad through the third-party study abroad providers.
+Students can study abroad through approved third-party study abroad providers.
 These providers work together with the SAO to take care of the whole study abroad process from the beginning of the application to transferring the credits back to the home institution.
 Most of the study abroad providers have onsite staff to advise and support students.
+A list of approved providers can be found on the Study Abroad website.

 Funding for Study Abroad Programs